 - Robotics design and development

 There are a number of open access, software development and computer programming laboratories that can be used to develop systems and programmes, including:

-- Software development environments for modern programming languages - Visualisation Studio
+- Software development environments for modern programming languages - Visual Studio

-- Computing programming languages – VB.NET, C#, ASP.NET, PHP
+- Computing programming languages – Python, C#, ASP.NET, PHP, Unity

-- Operating systems – Linux, Open Source, Windows and Mac
+- Operating systems – Linux, Windows and macOS

 - Database management systems – MySQL